-Broadly speaking, the following procedures apply: The Client is obliged to notify Hanks Aero Adventures Inc. in South Africa to advise of the problem.
-Hanks Aero Adventures Inc. will contact and liaise with the owner/operator of the aircraft to determine an appropriate course of action.
+Broadly speaking, the following procedures apply: The Client is obliged to notify African Aero Adventures Inc. in South Africa to advise of the problem.
+African Aero Adventures Inc. will contact and liaise with the owner/operator of the aircraft to determine an appropriate course of action.
 Subsequent instructions are relayed to the client.
-The client will undertake no repairs or maintenance without authorization from the owner/operator of the aircraft or Hanks Aero Adventures.
+The client will undertake no repairs or maintenance without authorization from the owner/operator of the aircraft or African Aero Adventures.

 In the event that fixing the aircraft will take an extended time - whatever the reason - the client should consider and be prepared to complete his Self-Fly Safari using other available means of transport such as ground transport, air charter, or commercial carrier.
 Any expenses so incurred are the responsibility of the client.